 • 330-340 g of wheat flour

-*Lard can be easily substituted for the same amount of olive oil.
+*You can easily replace the lard with the same amount of olive oil.

 For the filling: